-The name “delphinium” is derived from the Greek word “delphis,” which means dolphin, and refers to the shape of the flower buds, which resemble the nose of a dolphin.
+Delphinium, commonly known as larkspur, is a genus of perennial flowering plants that belongs to the family Ranunculaceae.
+The name “Delphinium” is derived from the Greek word “Delphis,” which means dolphin, and refers to the shape of the flower buds, which resemble the nose of a dolphin.
 There are over 300 species of delphiniums, ranging in size from dwarf plants that are less than a foot tall to towering giants that can reach up to six feet.

 Delphiniums are toxic and should not be consumed.
 All parts of the plant contain toxic alkaloids that can cause severe gastrointestinal upset, seizures, and even death if ingested in large quantities.
 It is also important to wear gloves when handling the plant, as the sap can cause skin irritation.